 In connection with our risk management strategy, we hedge a portion of our interest rate risk by entering into derivative and other hedging instrument contracts.
 We typically enter into agreements for interest rate swaps and interest rate swaptions and purchase or short TBA and U.S. Treasury securities.
-We may also purchase or write put or call options on TBA securities or we may invest in other types of mortgage derivative securities, such as interest and principal-only securities.
-Our risk management strategy attempts to manage the overall risk of the portfolio, reduce fluctuations in book value and generate additional income distributable to stockholders.
+We may also purchase or write put or call options on TBA securities or invest in mortgage and other types of derivative instruments, such as interest and principal-only securities.
+Our risk management strategy attempts to manage the overall risk of the portfolio, reduce fluctuations in our net book value and generate additional income distributable to stockholders.
 For additional information regarding our derivative instruments and our overall risk management strategy, please refer to the discussion of derivative and other hedging instruments in Note 2.

 Prior to September 30, 2011, our interest rate swaps were typically designated as cash flow hedges under ASC 815; however, as of September 30, 2011, we elected to discontinue hedge accounting for our interest rate swaps in order to increase our funding flexibility.
-For fiscal years 2014, 2013 and 2012, we reclassified \$156 million, \$189 million and \$205 million, respectively, of net deferred losses from accumulated OCI into interest expense related to our dedesignated interest rate swaps and recognized an equal, but offsetting, amount in other comprehensive income.
-Our total net periodic interest costs on our swap portfolio for those periods were \$486 million, \$613 million and \$457 million, respectively.
-The difference of \$330 million, \$424 million and \$252 million for these periods, respectively, is reported in our accompanying consolidated statements of comprehensive income in gain (loss) on derivative instruments and other securities, net.
-As of December 31, 2014, the remaining net deferred loss in accumulated OCI related to de-designated interest rate swaps was \$140 million and will be reclassified from OCI into interest expense over a remaining weighted average period of 1.4 years.
-As of December 31, 2014, the net deferred loss expected to be reclassified from OCI into interest expense over the next twelve months was \$101 million.
+For fiscal years 2015, 2014 and 2013, we reclassified \$101 million, \$156 million and \$189 million, respectively, of net deferred losses from accumulated OCI into interest expense related to our dedesignated interest rate swaps and recognized an equal, but offsetting, amount in other comprehensive income.
+Our total net periodic interest costs on our swap portfolio for those periods were \$494 million, \$486 million and \$613 million, respectively.
+The difference between our total net periodic interest costs on our swap portfolio and the amount recorded in interest expense related to our de-designated hedges is reported in gain (loss) on derivative instruments and other securities, net in our accompanying consolidated statements of comprehensive income (totaling \$393 million, \$330 million and \$424 million for fiscal years 2015, 2014 and 2013, respectively).
+As of December 31, 2015, the remaining net deferred loss in accumulated OCI related to de-designated interest rate swaps was \$39 million and will be reclassified from OCI into interest expense over a remaining weighted average period of 0.6 years.